China Energy Label: Targets

 The CEL shows the level of energy consumption and, thus, the energy efficiency of a product.
 The CEL aims to encourage customers to buy energy efficient products.
 The target to increase energy efficiency and the acceptance of Chinese consumers towards energy efficient products is highly important, since China is the world's largest energy consumer.

 Responsible authority

 Applications are to be filed at the China Energy Label Center (CELC), which is the main authority for CEL-classification.

 Products requiring CEL

-Since the introduction of China Energy Label in 2005, more than 25 product groups have become CEL-mandatory, while additional classes continually being added to the product catalogue.
+Since the introduction of China Energy Label in 2005, more than 25 product groups have become CEL-mandatory, while additional classes are continually being added to the product catalogue.
 For every product that requires CEL, a GB-Standard has been implemented.
 Among the CEL mandatory products are: